Second suspect arrested in 2023 killing of 28-year-old in apartment off LSU's campus

 Trending News

-On June 10, 19-year-old Torian Porter was booked for first-degree murder in connection to Williams' death.
+On June 10, 19-year-old Torian Porter was booked for first-degree murder in connection to Matthews' death.

 More News